 Many of us wait for the old birds to die off.

-Today, I want to offer you an alternative, to combat the idea that old hens are good for nothing!
+Folks, it doesn’t have to be this way.
 I’ve spent the last several years of my life supply palatable meat for the dinner table by learning how to clean and use old hens.
-The knowledge is too good to keep to myself.
+The knowledge is too good to keep to myself!

 3 Reasons You Should Learn How to Clean and Use Old Hens